openmelody/mt-plugin-configassistant/README.md

   to hide it.
 * `default` - a static value or a code reference which will determine the proper default value for the option
+* `fieldset` - specify which fieldset a field belongs to.
 * `order` - the sort order for the field within its fieldset
-* `republish` - a list of template identifiers (delimitted by a comma) that reference templates that should be rebuilt when a theme option changes
+* `republish` - a list of template identifiers (delimited by a comma) that reference templates that should be rebuilt when a theme option changes
 * `scope` - (for plugin settings only, all theme options are required to be blog specific) determines whether the config option will be rendered at the blog